Tamriel/grav-skeleton-spring/README.md

 * Adjust fields marked as todo in
   * `user/config/site.yaml`
   * `user/config/plugins/email.yaml`

 * Setup the git sync plugin in the admin interface with Bitbucket.

 * Adjust structure, text and images in `user/pages/`.
   * The fastest way is editing the files locally and viewing the website with a webserver (e.g. Apache) on your computer.
 If you are finished, push the changes to the git repo configured in the git-sync plugin.
   * To get a feeling for the file and folder formats create and edit some pages with the admin interface or look in the grav documentation.

+* When using multiple languages:
+  * On small devices, the total width of the menu items plus the language list is too much.
+  * Therefore set in `user/themes/spring/css-compiled/template.css` in the row `@media (max-width: 1100px)` the width, at which menu items and language list become two rows.
+The language list will be hidden when below that width.